How to use display ads for affiliate marketing

 US sweepstakes casino affiliates should keep creatives informational, align messaging with content assets, and verify that tracking, routing, and disclosures meet partner and jurisdiction requirements.

-Display ads can support SEO indirectly by driving qualified visitors to content that earns engagement signals, audience insights, and remarketing pools for future campaigns.
+Display ads can support SEO indirectly by driving qualified visitors to content, informing audience insights, and building remarketing pools for future campaigns.

 A practical approach is to launch with a limited test budget, collect enough data for validation, and scale only after tracking and post-click quality are confirmed.